ISO/TC 251

 ISO/TC251 is the ISO Technical Committee for Asset Management responsible for the development of the ISO 55000 family of standards.
-These standards define good practices in asset management and requirements for a management system.
+These standards define good practices in asset management and requirements for an asset management system.
 The standards apply to all types of assets and to all organizations.
 TC251 was created in March 2015 and currently (as of November 2019) includes members of 35 participating countries, plus 17 observer countries.

 The Technical Committee manages six workgroups: